 In time, you’ll learn to cope with being a highly sensitive person, and you’ll be able to control the energy within you, to detach yourself more from unwanted stimulus, and to know when to cut off from others, rest and recuperate.
 Don’t ever feel guilty for needing time alone; it’s how you recharge your battery and is essential to your wellbeing.
 It’s also the font of your originality, because it’s in this inner silence that you create your visionary masterpieces.

 Did you enjoy this blog?
-Share the love and share it with others!
+You know, sharing is caring, right?
+So please share the love and share this blog with others!

 And there’s more…